GrapeSalad/5-12-pizzaTime/README.md

 This code is available for any and all to use or borrow from.
 To run the code in your browser, follow the directions in the installation instructions to step 5.
 Once the files are downloaded, find them in your file browser and double click on the index.html file.

 ### KNOWN BUGS
 There is one feature that may be viewed as a bug by some, that of the dynamic pizza builder not moving with the rest of the content.
-This is intentional.
+This is intentional and is necessary to have the proper functionality.

 ### HISTORY/CREDIT
 I, GrapeSalad, built this website on Friday the 12th of May in 2017.